 Yes, if there is an outbreak at a specific school that does not impact other schools.

-7. If we have to go temporarily online, will the online instruction come from my child’s regular teacher(s)?
+7. In the temporarily online model, will the online instruction come from my child’s regular teacher(s)?
 How will it be different from what we experienced this past spring?

 8. If we move to blended learning, will parents have the option to choose which two days of the week they prefer their child to attend school?
 Will the days remain consistent each week?